 Drivers over 70 will be rewarded for what could be a long time spent behind the wheel, and a potential long no claims discount built up, with some of the lowest premiums on the market.

 As a general rule, older and more experienced drivers pay less for their insurance than younger drivers.
 But there are always steps you can take to reduce the costs even further.
-This is particularly important if your income is restricted to just your pension, when being able to get cheap car insurance can prove invaluable.
+This is particularly important if your income is restricted to just your pension.